-In the previous post Securing Home Network with SOPHOS UTM IDS we have introduced SOPHOS UTM 9 and we have discussed some benefits of having such system implemented in our home network.
-In this post we will focus on building that IDS Box, which is shown on the diagram above within the distinctive red square.
+In our previous post titled Securing Home Network with SOPHOS UTM IDS we explored the introduction of SOPHOS UTM 9 and discussed the benefits of implementing such a system within our home network.
+Expanding on that discussion, this post will shift our focus to the installation of the IDS Box, as depicted in the diagram above within the distinctive red square.

 |Intel NUC6CAYH, Celeron J3455

 |RAM: Crucial 4GB PC3L-12800

 |SanDisk SSD Plus, 120GB, 2,5″, SATA3

 |TP-Link USB 3.0 to Gigabit Ethernet Adapter

 Note: You must download the latest version of the following ISO image: UTM v9 software appliance “asg-9.506-2.1.iso” (2018).
 Do not download hardware appliances ISO images.